MicrochipTech/fpga-hls-examples/auto_instrument/README.md

     $env:BOARD_IP="<YOUR ICICLE KIT BOARD IP HERE>"
     $env:JTAG_HOST="<YOUR JTAG HOST IP HERE>" # For local JTAG debug, use 127.0.0.1
     $env:PROGRAMMER_ID="<YOUR PROGRAMMER ID HERE>" # Available from FPExpress
     ```

-    - **KNOWN ISSUE**: In Windows, SmartHLS includes Python 3 and the binary name is `python.exe`, however, a TCL script in the SmartHLS 2025.2 installation is explicitly calling `python3`, which does not exist.
-To be able to run the instrumentation example in Windows, just copy the file as follows:

-    ```console
-    cp "$env:SHLS_ROOT_DIR/dependencies/python/python.exe" "$env:SHLS_ROOT_DIR/dependencies/python/python3.exe"
-    ```

 **NOTE**: The `JTAG_HOST` variable can be set to `127.0.0.1` if the machine that the board is connected to is the same as the machine where the project is being compiled and debugged.